wongnata/PlayerDogModel/README.md

 ## Limitations
 - When crouching in dog mode, dropped items can fall through the ship
-- Masked enemies spawned from dog model players will still use their human model
 - When holding certain items in dog mode (dog ragdoll in particular), they may partially or fully obstruct your view

 ## Credits